hasinhayder/hydra/README.md

 ### User Authentication/Login (Admin)

 Remember Hydra comes with the default admin user?
-You can login as an admin by making an HTTP POST call to the folllowing route
+You can log in as an admin by making an HTTP POST call to the following route.

 ```shell
 http://localhost:8000/api/login